 The Young Professionals ERG provides leadership, networking and mentorship opportunities for future leaders.
 The group, however, is not limited to young professionals.
 All employees are welcome to participate.
 It focuses on providing seminars, speakers and professional development such as a three-part series about financial planning.

 Act of Excellence (AOE) is a peer-to-peer employee recognition program, recognizing individual acts of excellence in one of three categories: Accomplishment, Character and Innovation.
 The AOE program is an employee-led effort and helps to foster an inclusive environment.
 Employees have the opportunity to nominate their colleagues throughout the year.
-Meet our Annual Act of Excellence Award Winners.

 Continuing education is a foundational component of the journey toward diversity and inclusivity.
 Employees have the opportunity to attend workshops and on-line educational webinars.
 Leaders and supervisors attend training focused on skills supporting employee engagement and fostering an inclusive environment.